lazamar/lazamar.github.io/_posts/2017-05-23-calling-elm-functions-synchronously.md

 ```

- Our BackEnd module will have two ports:
+ Our module for the back-end will have two ports:

  - One for our JS to listen to.
 This one will receive an object containing all the functions we want to expose.

  - One for our JS to call.
 Once we are listening on the other port, this will trigger Elm to call our listener function.

 ``` haskell
 port expose : PublicAPI -> Cmd msg